xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 I started SceneJS as a weekend experiment, somewhere around late 2005.
-Back then, JavaScript wasn't so fast and friends like [@ohunt](https://twitter.com/ohunt?lang=en) were busy writing raytracers on JavaScript that took forever, as a kind of twisted novelty.<br><br>The first version of SceneJS even rendered wireframe as DIV elements, arranged using [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm), so I wasn't expecting that to be particularly interactive.
+Back then, JavaScript wasn't so fast and friends like [@ohunt](https://twitter.com/ohunt?lang=en) were busy writing raytracers on JavaScript that took forever, as a kind of twisted browser-cooking exercise.<br><br>The first version of SceneJS even rendered wireframe as DIV elements, arranged using [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm), so I wasn't expecting that to be particularly interactive.
 <br><br>
-That version was even written in completely functional-style JavaScript, and did a ton of garbage collection and scope traversal.
+That early version was even written in completely functional-style JavaScript, and did a ton of garbage collection and scope traversal.
 I was inspired at the time by LISP and CLOJURE and so perhaps took my fascination with terse scene definitions a little too far!

 ## 2006: Experiments with Canvas3D

-Web-based 3D without plugins started to look viable in 2006, however, with the Canvas 3D experiments started by [Vladimir Vukićević](https://en.wikipedia.org/wiki/Vladimir_Vuki%C4%87evi%C4%87) at Mozilla, and by the end of
+Web-based 3D without plugins actually started to look viable in 2006, however, with the Canvas 3D experiments started by [Vladimir Vukićević](https://en.wikipedia.org/wiki/Vladimir_Vuki%C4%87evi%C4%87) at Mozilla, and by the end of
 2007, both Mozilla and Opera had made their own separate implementations.
 Suddenly, interactive 3D in the browser didn't seem so crazy, so I switched SceneJS over to using Canvas3D.
 <br><br>